Welcome

 The Ujima Friends Peace Center is an African centered worshipping Quaker community in North Philadelphia.
 The work of the Ujima Friends Peace Center is to reduce violence and provide a safe haven with educational, cultural and recreational opportunities for adults and young people.

 On the evening of Ujima (December 28), Ujima Friends Peace Center returned to hosting its Kwanzaa Celebration in-person.
 Ujima has had a Kwanzaa celebration every year since its inception in 2017.
-COVID caused the past 3 celebrations to be virtual so it was good to be back in person.
-This year we focused on celebrating the principle of Collective Work and Responsibility by honoring 5 organizations that have lent support to our ministries.
-Honored that evening were: the Eastern Stars of Pennsylvania, Kappa Alpha Psi Fraternity, Inc., Sankofa Freedom Academy Charter School, The Center for Returning Citizens, and the Pan-African Sisterhood Health Initiative.
-Three highlights of the evening were a musical spoken word duet by our members, Mai Spann Wilson and Jack Drummond, a presentation from PASHI of their trip to Zimbabwe, and a beautiful Black Quaker historical quilt presented to Ujima Friends Peace Center by PASHI.
-Because of the number of participants, we had our Kwanzaa celebration at Imhotep Institute Charter High School in East Germantown.
+COVID caused the 3 celebrations to be virtual until last year when it was held in person for the first time in a while.
+Last year the Center honored organizations that have lent support to our ministries.
+They included the Eastern Stars of Pennsylvania, Kappa Alpha Psi Fraternity, Inc., Sankofa Freedom Academy Charter School, The Center for Returning Citizens, and our own Pan-African Sisterhood Health Initiative.
+This year’s celebration was a little smaller but no less enthusiastic as it was held at the Center itself with drumming and singing and sharing recollections of loved ones in our personal lives who have passed on.

 Our food pantry continues to serve families from North Philly and beyond every first and third Saturday from 8:00 am – 12 noon.
 It’s wonderful how we are getting to know folks in the community.
 What has been especially wonderful is the various people who come out to volunteer with us.
 Come out and bring your family.
 The couple of hours you spend will make you, your children, and/or grandchildren feel sooooooooooooooooooo good.